Tips for playhouse maintenance

 Look for rot in the frames, and gaps which might open up as the wood shrinks over time.
 You only need to apply filler if you think there’s a danger the wood will rot or if there’s water ingress.
 You should always use a specialist wood filler which expands and contracts with the wood or moisture will get trapped behind the filler causing rot.

 If your windows and door won’t close properly, it could be because the wood is wet in which case, you’ll need to improve drainage and air circulation around the playhouse.
 You might also consider installing gutters and a water butt to control rain runoff.
 Alternatively, sticking doors and windows can be caused by subsidence – check your foundation is level and correct as necessary.

-Apply wood treatment
+Apply wood treatment to your playhouse

 The best way to make sure that your playhouse lasts, is to treat it annually with a wood preservative.
 Waltons playhouses are dip treated against rot and guaranteed for 10 years provided you apply a wood preservative when you first construct your playhouse, and then annually after that.